 Public hearings are only a small part of the Royal Commission’s inquiry and dedicated individual public hearings will not be held for these faiths.
 Instead, the Royal Commission wants to continue hearing evidence privately from any survivors or witnesses of abuse in these faiths who come forward.
 We will call on representatives of these faiths to provide evidence as we continue our work through 2022.

 Survivors of abuse in other faiths, while not specifically referenced in the scope document, are also encouraged to come forward to the Royal Commission.

 Survivors who want to share experiences about abuse by any of these faiths are encouraged to call us confidentially on 0800 222 727, or register on our website and we will phone you.

 The Protestant and Other Faiths Investigation will be reported on in the Royal Commission’s Faith Interim Report, to be presented to the Governor General before June 2023.

-In response to wide-spread concern at abuse which occurred in faith-based institutions the Government extended the Terms of Reference to include such abuse and neglect.
-This broadening of the Inquiry’s scope was supported by leaders of the Anglican Church in Aotearoa New Zealand and follows similar overseas investigations into abuse within the Anglican Church and its related entities.
+This broadening of the Royal Commission’s scope was supported by leaders of the Anglican Church in Aotearoa New Zealand and follows similar overseas investigations into abuse within the Anglican Church and its related entities.